thomasreiser/dump1090-adsblol/README.md

 proto file is the single source of truth.

 dump1090 is consumed via its BaseStation (SBS-1) TCP feed on port `30003`.
-There's no positional-decoder or polling against `aircraft.json` — the server maintains its own in-memory state machine from the SBS message stream.

 ## What works